Directed by Mervyn LeRoy

 Yet if there was any awkwardness or hesitation to LeRoy's takeover of the project in 1943, not one jot of it is visible in the final product.
 With a rewritten-from-scratch script, it plays to all the director's strengths as a maker of tragic romance.
 I mean, sure: the similarities to Blossoms In the Dust are hard to ignore, and even if you take the position that two great lady biopics are not inherently similar, and it's sexist to say they are—I'd probably even agree with you in principle—when it brings Walter Pidgeon back as Garson's eternal counterpart in their third film together, anybody would have to admit they look slightly alike.
 But for all this, Madame Curie came out of the MGM machine completely different in affect, tone, and quality than the schematic great lady biopic LeRoy had wrought two years prior.
 It beats Blossoms with a stick, frankly.
 It's in much the same league as LeRoy's other wartime romantic masterpieces, and it many respects it's even more gentle and sweet, one of the gentlest and sweetest romances of its or any other era.
 It is, in fact, more basically pleasant to watch than either Waterloo Bridge or Random Harvest, for it isn't nearly so firmly committed to emotional sadomasochism—or, at least it isn't until it is.
 I said it's a Greer Garson movie.

 It is, however, also a Walter Pidgeon movie, perhaps more than any of his and Garson's other collaborations (doubtless more than Blossoms or Mrs. Miniver, the first two, where he's almost a supporting actor), and it may be the only one where Pidgeon emerges this clearly as a first among equals.
 This dovetails fairly neatly into its goals as a romance generally; counter-intuitively, it even meshes with its goals as woman's picture particularly, as it establishes, in scene after scene, what it is that Marie (that's Garson) shall lose—and nope, I won't apologize for spoiling history.
 You should probably already know that Marie's husband, Pierre Curie (that's Pidgeon), died suddenly, and not because he was playing God in a laboratory, but due to a random and senseless tragedy that the screenplay decides to make a certain kind of bittersweet poetic sense out of anyway, while also foreshadowing it as early as the third scene when the absent-minded professor, thinking about Marie, wanders obliviously out into traffic.
-Madame Curie is, at heart, barely a "biopic" at all, but a fantasia on the theme of its scientist-lovers, oddly "accurate" in the sense that it gets very little demonstrably wrong, but also shockingly ruthless about discarding the details, even very large details, of each one's lives, while all along (not to get too precious about it) purifying them down to their essences, until ultimately what was left were the archetypes that LeRoy, his writers, and his actors found most amenable to their purposes of making you laugh, then sigh, then weep.
+Madame Curie is, at heart, barely a "biopic" at all, but a fantasia on the theme of its scientist-lovers, oddly "accurate" in the sense that it gets very little demonstrably wrong, but is also shockingly ruthless about discarding the details, even very large details, of each one's lives, while all along (not to get too precious about it) purifying them down to their essences, until ultimately what was left were the archetypes that LeRoy, his writers, and his actors found most amenable to their purposes of making you laugh, then sigh, then weep.

 That pared-down story opens with a narrator—author James Hilton of all people (perhaps in gratitude to MGM, or Garson herself, for making superhits out of Goodbye, Mr. Chips and Random Harvest, whilst Columbia and Capra made a "where'd-the-money-go?" flop out of Lost Horizon)—and while Hilton shall return to explicate the more abstruse scientific bits, his present scene-setting is concise: in 1891, Maria "Marie" Sklodowska arrived at the Sorbonne, one of its vanishingly few female science students, and here she lived so frugally that one day she passed out in the middle of class.
 This elicits the sympathy of her professor Jean Perot (Albert Bassermann), who determines to secure the young woman an income, and, in order to do her work, some modest space in the corner of a colleague's laboratory.
 He acquires the latter from Pierre Curie, who has precipitously agreed to help his friend's student before he meets her and discovers she is a her.